Services for Students

 Honor Society/Phi Theta Kappa

-Phi Theta Kappa (PTK) is an honors organization reflecting the hallmarks of scholarship, leadership, service and fellowship.
+Phi Theta Kappa (PTK) is a national community college honors organization reflecting the hallmarks of scholarship, leadership, service and fellowship.
 The programs of the Society are designed to give the members opportunities for personal growth in all areas, encouraging the more balanced individual.
 The organization was created in 1918.
-Cuyamaca College has an honor society chapter.
+Cuyamaca College has an honor society chapter, Alpha Pi Omicron.
 The requirements for admission as a provisional member are:

-• Each prospective student must pay a non-refundable administration processing fee of $100 at the time of filing application and profile forms for provisional membership admission.
+- Each prospective student must be invited to join, and pay a non-refundable administration processing fee to the national organization of $100 at the time of joining.
+EOPS and CalWORKs students may have their registration fees waived.

 College Student Organizations/Clubs